Santiljano/php-restaurant-order/README.md

 They also can order easily from the website.
 Admin can Manage Admin, Caegories and Food Items
-Admin can also Manage and Track Food Order and Delivery 🎓 Access the Course
+Admin can also Manage and Track Food Order and Delivery
-Click Here and Learn to develop a fully functional and dynamic "Food Order System" with PHP programming language and MySQL Database.

 📖 How to Download the Project and Run on your PC?